 - The role finance can play in protecting biodiversity

-Nature and the climate are inextricably linked.
-This means solving the crisis in one is impossible without solving the other.
+Nature and the climate are inextricably linked: solving the crisis in one is impossible without solving the other.
 Unfortunately though, somewhere along the line, nature and climate got separated in policymakers’ minds.

 Elizabeth Maruma Mrema is the executive secretary of the Convention on Biological Diversity and co-chair of the Task Force on Nature-related Financial Disclosures.
-She is hopeful that this can be done, and lessons can be learned from our failure to meet any of the 2010 Aichi Biodiversity Targets and argues that progress was made, and a solid foundation has been laid that can be built upon.
+She is hopeful lessons can be learned from the failure to meet any of the 2010 Aichi Biodiversity Targets and argues that progress was made, and a solid foundation has been laid that can be built upon.
 With more rigorous monitoring and accountability frameworks – as well as a healthy dose of hope and optimism – the necessary changes can be made to protect the diversity of live on Earth and many people’s livelihoods.